 For the cookies

-- tigernut flour.
+- Tigernut flour.
 There are no possible substitutions for this particular recipe.
-If you don't know what is tigernut flour and want to learn all about it, you can read The complete guide to tigernut flour.
-Tigernut is not a nut so if you have a nut allergy, you're good to go!
+If you don't know what tigernut flour is and want to learn all about it, you can read my post What is tigernut flour.

 For the icing (optional)

-If you want to decorate your cookies you can either use:
+If you want to decorate your cookies you can :

 - In a large bowl, combine all the dry ingredients (tigernut flour, arrowroot, cinnamon, ginger, cloves, baking soda and salt)